DiceSpinner/LobsterFramework/Documentation/manual/AbilitySystem.md

 }
 ```
 ### Acquire Component Reference
 Now we will need the reference to the particle system component attached to the character.
 Since we're asking for references to scene object, we cannot serialize them on an asset object.
-The simpliest way would be to use `Component.GetComponent<T>()` on [`Ability.abilityManager`](xref:LobsterFramework.AbilitySystem.Ability.abilityManager) as they're on the same game object.
+The simpliest way would be to use `Component.GetComponent<T>()` on [`Ability.AbilityManager`](xref:LobsterFramework.AbilitySystem.Ability.AbilityManager) as they're on the same game object.
 However this may not always be the case and this appoach would fail when the component is located elsewhere.
 Instead, we will use [`RequireComponentReferenceAttribute`](xref:LobsterFramework.RequireComponentReferenceAttribute) to achieve this goal:
 ```
 // CircleAttack.cs
 using LobsterFramework;